nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/coverage_in_file.png" width="800"><br>
 _Figure 4.2 Coverage Report for InvalidDataTimeException_

-Referring to the coverage report, you are welcomed to pick source files with low coverage and write more test cases to improve the percentage of code coverage.
+Referring to the coverage report, you are welcome to pick source files with low coverage and write more test cases to improve the percentage of code coverage.

 **[⬆ back to top](#user-content-table)**